-Getting Cited in Wikipedia Articles: A Non-Manipulative Approach
+Getting Cited on Wikipedia: A Non-Manipulative, Step-by-Step Approach

 Wikipedia's role in AI ecosystem showing data flow from Wikipedia to LLMs, search engines, and AI platforms